FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

     ```
     sudo apt-get install libapache2-mod-wsgi-py3
     ```
+    Usually it will automatically be invoked, saying so within the Terminal.
-    Then enable it with `sudo a2enmod wsgi`
+    For good measure attempt to enable it again with `sudo a2enmod wsgi`

     6.2 - Moving files to the right place.
 To get everything to work, some files need to move to certain locations.
 The first thing you want to do is remove the `index.html` file within the `/var/www/html` file.
-Before you do, go to a browser and type `127.0.0.1` and see if the generic ubuntu thing comes up, it should.
+Before you do, go to a browser and type `127.0.0.1` and see if the generic ubuntu thing comes up, as it should.
 Then remove the html file within `/var/www/html` by typing

     ```
     sudo rm /var/www/html/index.html